Family food & travel

 Also browse family FAQ and ultimate guides.

-We publish family food and travel from fifty countries of fieldwork.
+We are a family publication—not a content mill.
 For visas, heritage sites, and national travel rules on the trips we write about, we link official tourism and government sites below.
-The longer family story and how we edit live on the pages linked in the next column.

-Updated 2 June 2026.
-The archive spans fifty countries of fieldwork.
+Updated 19 June 2026.
 Schedules and entry rules change—confirm on official portals before you travel.

 Who we are

-Mangoes & Palm Trees is a family food and travel site run by Oliver, Natalia, and Victor Mayerhoffer.
-The full story sits on our family and author pages — we do not repeat it in every guide.
+Mangoes & Palm Trees is run by Oliver, Natalia, and Victor Mayerhoffer.
+The full story sits on our family and author pages—we do not repeat it in every guide.

 Official planning references